Situation awareness: Military training methods

-There are two training scenarios designed to increase the situational awareness skills of military professionals, and first responders in police and emergency services.
+There are two training scenarios designed to increase the situational awareness skills of military professionals and first responders in police and emergency services.
 The first, Kim's Game, has a more common place in the Marine Corps sniper school and police academies.
 The name is derived from the novel Kim which references the game to a spy school lesson.
 The game involves a tray with various items such as spoons, pencils, bullets, and any other items the soldiers would be familiar with.
 The participants are given one minute to view all of these items before they are covered up with a blanket.
-The participants would then individually list the items that they saw, the one with the most correct answers would win the game.
-The same game is played in young scouting and girl guide groups as well to teach children quick memorisation skills.
+The participants would then individually list the items that they saw; the one with the most correct answers would win the game.
+The same game is played in young scouting and Girl Guide groups as well to teach children quick memorisation skills.

 The second method is a more practical military application of Kim's Game.
-It starts with a field area (jungle, bush or forest) of about five meters wide to 10 meters deep where various items, some camouflaged and some not, to be located in the area on the ground and in the trees at eyesight level.
+It starts with a field area (jungle, bush or forest) of about five meters wide to 10 meters deep where various items, some camouflaged and some not, are to be located in the area on the ground and in the trees at eye level.
 Again, these items would be ones that are familiar to the soldiers undergoing the exercise.
 The participants would be given 10 minutes to view the area from one place and take a mental note of the items they saw.
-Once their 10 minutes is up, the soldier would then be required to do a repetition of certain exercises such as burpees, designed to simulate the stress of a physically demanding environment.
+Once their 10 minutes are up, the soldier would then be required to do a repetition of certain exercises such as burpees, designed to simulate the stress of a physically demanding environment.
 Once the participant completes the exercise, they would list the items they saw.
 The points would be tallied in the end to find the winner.